schneider7/proteus/content/try to go together.md

 > If you want to go fast, go alone.
 If you want to go far, go together.

 It is important to walk together with others in the process of [[transforming your life]] from the inside out.
 I will never forget how alone I felt during those early years.
-It didn’t start to get better until I stumbled across the first glimpse of a shared world. [[Finding Community]] is an important early step in anyone's gender transition.
+It didn’t start to get better until I stumbled across the first glimpse of a shared world.
+It wasn't until then that I learned a better world is possible. [[Finding Community]] is an important early step in anyone's gender transition.

 The path running from my earliest realizations of transness to finding community was a long one.